rancher/api-spec/spec/README.md

 ### What to link ###
 Guidelines for creating links:
-  - Every reference to the "id" of another resource SHOULD have a corresponding link.
+  - Every reference to the <code>id:</code> of another resource SHOULD have a corresponding link.
-    - For example if a file resource has a "folderId" field, there should be a "folder" link.
+    - For example if a file resource has a <code>folderId:</code> field, there should be a <code>folder:</code> link.
   - Limit your URL namespace as much as possible.
 The less surface area you have exposed the less there is that might need to change later.
   - Path components and query parameter names SHOULD be short, meaningful words in all lowercase, easy for a human to read.
   - Services SHOULD NOT change the format or construction of URLs within an API version